TehWoot/Arahy20-Variant-Analysis/README.md

 The change from valine to phenylalanine is a non-conservative substitution.
 The change from a small non-polar amino acid with an aliphatic side chain to a larger molecule with an aromatic ring makes it bulkier and more hydrophobic.
 This can affect protein structure and function.

+### EIN3: Conserved Region Across Peanut

+The EIN3 gene's ORF (open reading frame) is mostly conserved across multiple peanut varieties such as Shitouqi, Aisheng, Huayu23, and Chedouzi.

+Blastp was used to find similar conserved amino acid regions and if the "K<ins>**F**</ins>C" variant is present in other varieties.